Plan Your Medicare Health Costs for Retirement

 If you have experienced any health problems, you may need to add to this estimate.
 See Medicare.gov for details on what Medicare Part B covers.

-Then, add in your monthly Medicare Part D Prescription Drug Plan premium, which might cost you about $32.50 per month, (about $390 per year in 2019).
+Then, add in your monthly Medicare Part D prescription drug plan premium, which might cost you about $20 per month.
+The average premium for a Medicare prescription drug plan fell from $23.34 in 2019 to $19.76 in 2020, according to eHealth research*.
 Then, add in the copayments for any prescription drugs you take.
 (Your actual plan costs and prescription drug costs will vary among plans.)

 So, in this scenario, your costs could be over $2,173 for the year—and that’s if you stayed healthy and costs didn’t rise!